 The language (as it is today) is an expansion of the small bits of Dothraki found in the first three books of A Song of Ice and Fire.
 It’s now a fully-functional, human-usable language with a vocabulary of over 3,000 words (and growing).

-Living Language, in conjunction with HBO Global Marketing, is publishing a guide on Dothraki this October!
-You can preorder the book here:
+Living Language, in conjunction with HBO Global Marketing, has published an official guide to Dothraki!
+You can order the book here:

 For introductory information about the language, check out the following resources: